-Let the pictures below speak for themselves about the garden we met.
+Let the video below speak itself about the garden we met.

 The Alcázar in Córdoba was the central palace of the famous Moorish emir/king Abd ar-Rahman I from 756.
 Abd ar-Rahman III established in 929 a caliphate in Al-Andalus (Andalusia) and declared himself independent of the caliphs in Baghdad and Damascus.
 In between these years and for centuries later the city flourished and expanded.
 The same goes for the palace with its garden, in a quite literal sense.

 Córdoba soon became the most important city in Western Europe and was a magnet for religions, artists and intellectuals of a wide variety.
 The world’s largest library was built here, a clear example of how high the Moorish rulers valued intellectual capital in their kingdom.

 Scholars may be discussing just how tolerant these rulers were, but when the city fell to Christian invaders in 1236 a very long period of decline set in.

 The feared Spanish Inquisition came and set up one of their headquarters in the palace, turning the baths into torture chambers.
 Even later the palace was used as a prison and it was not until the 1950s that it was declared a national monument.
 Today the entire centre has been protected by Spanish authorities and UNESCO.
 As with so many protected cities I’ve been to this is almost only possible in cities which have been left untouched for centuries, having no “development” as we normally define that concept.